GabrieleGrimme/Advent-Calendar/README.md

+# Advent Calendar App
-# This is an advent calendar for a webradio as marketing tool.
+This is an advent calendar for a webradio as marketing tool.
 It has a quiz that the user can win some music stuff as CDs, fan merch etc. every day of advent.
 The user can answer a quiz question, send the answer to the radio and takes part in the advents lottery.

 # Getting Started with Create React App